Note: This article was fashioned with regard to the periphery of what Christianity (Christendom) believes and teaches about the name of God.

 Jesus taught his disciples what his God and their God was like.
 That he himself exemplified the same qualities of God, though he was not God but just a man.
 That by observing his ways, they received a glimpse of what their God was like.
 (John 1:18)

 Isn’t God’s Name Mentioned in the Hebrew Scriptures (Old Testament)?

 No!
 What is mentioned is the Tetragrammaton representing God’s name.
 What is a Tetragrammaton?

-These questions led to a removing of the Tetragrammaton YHWH and JHWH and inserting in their places LORD and GOD (all capital letters).
+These questions led to the removal of the Tetragrammaton YHWH and JHWH and the inserting in their places LORD and GOD (all capital letters).

 The Tetragrammaton does not appear in the Greek Scriptures (New Testament) because it was written in the Greek language and there is no such thing as a Tetragrammaton in Greek.
 So, any representation of God’s name does not appear from Matthew to Revelation.
 If it does, it is because someone arrogated themselves to place it there.

 Who Names God?